sjullieb/react-karaoke/README.md

 - Download and install Node.js
 - Clone this repository: \$ git clone repo name
 - Change into the work directory: \$ cd repo name
+- Fill in the form to get API key https://developer.musixmatch.com/singup
+- Check a confirmation email to verify your account
+- Follow the link in the email to login,
+- Visit the Musixmatch Applications Dashboard to get your new API key
+- Create a file in the work directory: \$ touch .evn
+- Open the file in any editor, add the following line and save the file apiKey = YOUR UNIQUE API KEY GOES HERE
 - Run the command \$ npm install
 - Run the command \$ npm run start